 Here, you’ll find some of the region’s best hiking and surfing as well as adrenaline-spiking activities that are entirely unique to Lanai.
 And, perched above the sea on one of island’s most accessible expanses, Four Seasons Resort Lanai is an ideal launching pad for action.

 Ease into your new surroundings and prepare for your week of adventure by signing up for one of the Resort’s fitness classes.
-For an intense, island-inspired workout, try the Power Yoga.
+For an intense, island-inspired workout, try the Power Yoga or Indoor Cycling (a heart-pumping spin class).
 Or Enjoy a lunchtime wellness lecture or class for an afternoon energy boost.

 Enjoy an in-room breakfast while you peruse the Lanai Guide app in search of local attractions.
 Then traverse Lanai’s cool, misty pastureland on a Polaris RZR during a guided tour and learn about the island's history, culture and natural beauty.
 Or, rent a 4x4 vehicle to explore the 90,000-acre island on your own.
 Some great places to visit include Keahiakawelo (Garden of the Gods), Kaiolohia Beach (Shipwreck Beach) and Polihua Beach.

 Take your trip to new heights with a two-hour helicopter tour of remote rock formations, waterfalls and valleys on Lanai as well as nearby islands Maui and Molokai – all inaccessible except from the sky.